Concerned about how your website is doing when you hear about other people’s stats? Don’t worry. They probably have no idea what they’re measuring.

-Note: this is not for Google Analytics experts, but stick with me if you’re a small business or blogger and have questions about what you can learn from Google Analytics like I do.
+Note: this is not for Google Analytics experts, but stick with me if you’re a small business or blogger and have questions about what you can learn from Google Analytics beyond looking at your overall traffic numbers.

-For bloggers and website owners, most especially those with lower traffic (which includes me, btw, I’ve been online since the early 2000s, but I’ve only just recently started blogging here on my company domain), a huge topic of concern and conversation is about traffic.
-Which starts (generally speaking) with logging in to Google Analytics (GA) and seeing how many visitors or page views we have and then either bragging about them or whimpering in the corner because nobody showed up to our website party.
+For bloggers and website owners, most especially those just starting out, a huge topic of concern and conversation is about traffic.
+Which starts, generally speaking, with logging in to Google Analytics (GA) and seeing how many visitors or page views we have and then either bragging about them or whimpering in the corner because nobody showed up to our website party.

 Here’s an example of what I mean: say you’re working on your website — you’re previewing blog posts, making design or content changes, creating new landing pages — if you’re not telling Google Analytics to block your own IP, all of those hits coming from you visiting your own site will count in your totals.
 The same applies if you’re working with a web designer/developer/virtual assistant.
 If you’re anything like me, that can amount to hundreds (even thousands) of hits!

 I added a link to test it, and here’s what happened in one day’s result:

 So got 54 new visitors to my blog post that day but who the *bleep* cares?
 Exactly zero of them spent even a second reading it.
-(And it totally horked my average bounce rate statistic which makes me sad.)
+(And it totally horked my average bounce rate statistic, which makes interpreting my data even more difficult.)

-Now, I’m not saying that StumbleUpon doesn’t work, I’m sure it does for some people, or even that I shouldn’t continue experimenting with it … I’m saying this is why it’s dangerous to compare traffic stories.
-Sure this is traffic, but it’s absolutely meaningless.
+Now, I’m not saying that you shouldn’t use StumbleUpon, the point is to demonstrate why it’s dangerous to compare traffic stories.
+Sure this is traffic, but who cares?

 Drawing insights from bad data can be costly